docent-net/systemd-workshop/README.md

 # systemd-workshop

-The main goal of this workshop is to introduce various aspects of systemd to all of you who haven't yet used it extensively.
+The main goal of this workshop is to introduce various aspects of systemd to all of you who haven't used it extensively yet.

 ## Requirements